You must meet the following requirements by the closing date of the announcement.

 2. A certificate as Certified Public Accountant or a Certified Internal Auditor, obtained through written examination; or

-For the GS-07, you must have one year of specialized experience at a level of difficulty and responsibility equivalent to the GS-05 grade level in the Federal service.
-Specialized experience for this position includes using an automated accounting system and reconciliation of accounting documents.
-OR
+Specialized Experience: For the GS-14, you must have one year of specialized experience at a level of difficulty and responsibility equivalent to the GS-13grade level in the Federal service.
+Specialized experience for this position may include:

 HOW YOU WILL BE EVALUATED:

 Your application includes your: 1.
 Resume, 2.
 Responses to the online questions, and 3.
 Required supporting documents.
 We use a multi-step process to evaluate and refer applicants: